helpvisa/tts-devtools-py/README.md

-# TableTop Simulator Dev Server
+# Tabletop Simulator Dev Server
 ## A set of tools to aid development in TTS

 The Atom plugin for TTS is naturally rather defunct at this juncture, and given